awesomeadi00/MarkGDoc/src/markgdoc/example_markdown_files/md_ex1.md

 1. **Paris, France** - The city of love, known for the Eiffel Tower and exquisite cuisine.
 2. **Rome, Italy** - Home to the Colosseum and rich in ancient history.
 3. **Berlin, Germany** - A blend of modern culture and historical landmarks.
-4. **Barcelona, Spain** - Famous for its architecture, especially the works of Gaudí.
+4. **Barcelona, Spain** - Famous for its architecture, especially the works of Gaudi.
 5. **Amsterdam, Netherlands** - Known for its canals and artistic heritage.

 ## Cultural Insights